 Employee or staff off-boarding process shall involve the Human Resources, Operations, Information Technology (IT), and any other identified area to which that employee or staff member has, or has had, any access to files, drives, applications, or any other information handling method.
 During this process, these areas will work together to identify what information, drives or applications that employee has, or has had, access to in order to properly deactivate all login credentials and privileges assigned to them.
-It is the employee's supervisor or department head's responsibility to notify the IT Department and requesting the removal of access through the "Network Access Request Form" and submitting to the IT Department.8 If an employee's device or mobile phone has applications that synchronize information from emails, contacts, calendars, and/or remote storage drives, all of these shall be verified and deactivated immediately.
-Through the off-boarding process, PRDOH will:
+It is the employee's supervisor or department head's responsibility to notify the IT Department and request the removal of all access to all employee, that employment has been terminated, through the "Network Access Request Form" and submit it to the